 Where they feed: Sugar, fruits, seeds, nuts, and other insects.

-Steps to eliminate them: By using simple methods like the sprinkling of pure cinnamon, lime or vinegar, ants have shown to abandon their nests and other areas as they can’t stand their taste.
+Steps to eliminate them: By using simple methods like the sprinkling of pure cinnamon, lime or vinegar, ants have been shown to abandon their nests and other areas as they can’t stand their taste.

 How to identify them: Roaches have six legs and long antennae.
 They are brown with light colored or black markings on the back of the head.